kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 Minimal.
 The node-side `NodeGetInfo` becomes lighter (no cloud API).
-External-attacher handles annotation processing and `ControllerGetNodeInfo` calls, plus a small map for pending node tracking.
+External-attacher handles `DriverRegistrations` processing and `ControllerGetNodeInfo` calls, plus a small map for pending node tracking.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?